samuelwcampbell/writ2313-SP2023/Assignment 2/Assignment 2 Instructions.md

     - Create a branch of this repository.
 Put your name somewhere in your branch.
     - Create a file called <your_name>.md (for example, sam_campbell.md).
 Make sure the file is in the folder called “Assignment 2.”
         - A .md file is a markdown file, meaning that you will write markdown in order to add formatting like headings, paragraphs, links, and so on.
 Markdown is a very basic form of writing code.
 This instructions document is written in markdown.
         - You can either compose your file as a markdown file from the outset, or you can write it in Google Docs or Microsoft Word, and then transfer it to Markdown later.
+When the file exists, you can edit the file directly in Github by clicking the pen icon at the top-right corner of the file.
+The "Preview" tab at the top of the editing pane will let you preview the rendered output of your markdown.
         - [Dillinger](https://dillinger.io/) is a tool that makes it trivially easy to write markdown.
-You can look at the markdown code on the left side and the rendered HTML output on the right side.
+You can look at the markdown code on the left side and the rendered HTML output on the right side. [markdownguide.org](https://www.markdownguide.org/basic-syntax/) is another helpful resource for writing markdown.
         - You can use any other tool or workflow you want to write your letter, as long as you are doing your own original work, and as long as you ultimately submit a .md file.
     - Put your assignment text and formatting into that .md file.
     - Only modify your own .md file.